 - Read more about Hiking without Littering.

-- There is a dry toilet at Selänpohja parking area.
+- There are two dry toilets at Selänpohja parking area.
+One is accessible.

 - There are dry toilets at every campfire site.

 - There is an accessible dry toilet at Lake Harjujärvi campfire shelter.

 Camping and Lean-to Shelters